 38-year-old Shirland man found dead after Rockton crash

 ROCKTON, Ill.
-(WIFR) - A 38-year-old man from Shirland, Ill. was found dead in his vehicle Tuesday morning.
+(WIFR) - A 38-year-old man from Shirland, Ill. was found dead in his vehicle Tuesday morning by first responders.

-The man’s vehicle crashed into a tree in the 6600 block of Shirland Road in Rockton, according to Winnebago County Sheriff’s deputies.

-Officials tell 23 News they believe the crash happened around 5:30 a.m. but the man wasn’t found until later.
+First-arriving crews say the vehicle crashed into a tree in the 6600 block of Shirland Road in Rockton.
+Officials tell 23 News they believe the crash happened around 5:30 a.m. but the vehicle wasn’t found until hours later.

 According to first responders, a passing motorist called 9-1-1.
-When emergency technicians arrived around 7:30 a.m., they removed the sole occupant of the vehicle and pronounce him dead at the scene.
+When emergency technicians arrived just before 7 a.m., they removed the sole occupant of the vehicle, who was pronounced dead at the scene.

 Copyright 2022 WIFR.
 All rights reserved.